Apartment Maintenance 101: Key Ways to Improve Cost Savings

 Since the property owner is responsible for providing habitable living conditions, they will likely be responsible for providing relocation funds until the issue is resolved.
 Covering motel stays for multiple residents is far more expensive than repairing or replacing old A/C units before the first heat wave of summer hits.
 Additionally, it saves owners, property managers and maintenance staff from the stressful experience of scrambling to meet resident needs and conduct emergency repairs overnight.

-Sample Preventive Maintenance Checklist for Apartments
+Apartment Maintenance Checklist for Property Owners

 Without a doubt, preventive maintenance beats last-minute repairs, both in terms of cost and resident satisfaction.
 If you don’t have a maintenance plan now, don’t put it off any longer.
 While the following list is far from exhaustive, it’s a good starting point for developing your apartment maintenance strategy.